 - People using Nasya do not suffer from diseases like Pratishyaya (common cold), migraines, headaches, or facial paralysis.

 - Nasya helps prevent early wrinkles, hair loss, and premature greying of hair.

 - It improves face glow and voice quality.

-- Using Nasya regularly prevents the early signs of ageing.
+- Using Nasya regularly prevents the early signs of aging.